 In the thermoregulatory sweat test, a dye is applied to the skin, and a person is placed in a closed, heated compartment to stimulate sweating.
 Sweat causes the dye to change color.
 Doctors can then evaluate the pattern of sweat loss, which may help them determine the cause of the autonomic nervous system disorder.

-Other tests may be done to check for disorders that can cause the autonomic disorder.
+Other tests, including blood tests, may be done to check for disorders that can cause the autonomic disorder.

 Disorders that may be contributing to the autonomic disorder are treated.
 If no other disorders are present or if such disorders cannot be treated, the focus is on relieving symptoms.